 Annette is Vice President of the Board of Directors for Mon Valley Academy for the Arts and a member of the organization’s media team.
 Annette is a retired Nursing Home Administrator and Speech-Language Pathologist.
 She is a lifetime musician and choir director for over 40 years.
-Co-founder of the Power of Music (2014-Present), a not for profit group providing free summer concerts, she is a tireless advocate for live music.
-Annette serves as a community choir director with the Bentworth Ministerium Community Choir that she began eight years ago and with the newly formed show choir, VOICEZ on Fire, a project under the auspices of the Mon Valley Academy for the Arts.
-Annette holds a Masters Degree in Speech-Language Pathology and an undergraduate degree in education from California University of Pennsylvania.
+Co-founder of the Power of Music (2014-Present), a not-for-profit group providing free summer concerts, she is a tireless advocate for live music.
+In addition to Annette’s duties as Vice-President, she is the instructor for the Fife students participating in MVAA Reg’t.
+Fife and Drum Corp and rehearses with them weekly.
+A new project under Annette’s direction is in the works for a show choir called VoiceZ on Fire.
+The students involved with the program will perform at concerts and by special requests.
+Rehearsals are weekly, and all music and direction are completed as a project under MVAA.
+Annette serves as a community choir director with the Bentworth Ministerium Community Choir that she began eight years ago.
+Annette holds a Master’s Degree in Speech-Language Pathology and an undergraduate degree in education from California University of Pennsylvania.
 Annette, originally from Brownsville, PA, relocated to Daisytown in 1981.
 She remains active in organizing community events, fundraisers, concerts, and choir performances.
-Email her at firstname.lastname@example.org.
+Email her at email@example.com.

 Carla E. Anderton

 Carla E. Anderton is Secretary of the Board of Directors for Mon Valley Academy for the Arts and a member of the organization’s media team.
-Carla is Editor-in-Chief of Mon Valley Vistas, an online publication that covers the arts, entertainment, education, lifestyle, health and wellness, and other areas of interest in the Mon Valley and surrounding areas, with a particular focus on people of color, people with disabilities, and members of the LGBTQ+ community.
 She is also a professor of English and communications at Westmoreland County Community College and Seton Hill University.
 From 2014-2019, she published Pennsylvania Bridges, a monthly regional newsmagazine, and from 2006-2009, she was Editor-in-Chief of California Focus.
 Previously, she served as President of the Board of Directors at Jozart Center for the Arts from 2010-2016, during which time she oversaw the general operations of the organization as well as helped plan and coordinate over 500 arts and entertainment programs and events.
 She holds a Masters in Fine Arts from Seton Hill University and an undergraduate degree in English from California University of Pennsylvania.
 Carla is the author of The Heart Absent, a fictional take on Jack the Ripper, and is an internationally recognized expert on the Jack the Ripper murders.
 Born and raised in Memphis, TN, Carla relocated to Pennsylvania in 1999 to attend California University of Pennsylvania.
 She currently lives in Daisytown, PA.
 Visit her website at carlaanderton.com.

 Gerald D. Onesi